-- Authorization to be granted to the Board of Directors to increase the capital stock by issuing shares of common stock and/or securities giving access to the capital without preferential subscription rights to members of a company savings plan pursuant to Articles L. 3332-18 et seq. of the French Labor Code, term of authorization, maximum par value of the capital increase, issue price and power to grant bonus shares pursuant to Article L. 3332-21 of the French Labor Code. - Authorization to be granted to the Board of Directors with a view to issuing equity warrants ("BSA"), warrants to subscribe for and/or purchase new and/or existing shares ("BSAANE") and/or redeemable warrants to subscribe for and/or purchase new and/or existing shares ("BSAAR") without preferential subscription rights to a specific category of persons, maximum par value of the capital increase, term of the authorization and exercise price.
+- Authorization to be granted to the Board of Directors for the Company to cancel treasury shares purchased by the Company in accordance with the conditions specified under Article L. 22-10-62 of the French Commercial Code, including term of authorization and cap. - Authorization to be granted to the Board of Directors to issue shares of common stock and/or equity securities giving access to other equity securities or giving entitlement to debt securities and/or securities giving access to future equity securities (of the Company or a Group company) without preferential subscription rights, to a specific category of beneficiaries, term of the authorization, maximum par value of the capital increase, issue price, power to limit the offering to the amount of subscriptions or to distribute unsubscribed securities. - Authorization to increase the total value of issues in the event of surplus demand. - Authorization to be granted to the Board of Directors to increase the capital stock by issuing shares of common stock and/or securities giving access to the capital without preferential subscription rights to members of a company savings plan pursuant to Articles L. 3332-18 et seq. of the French Labor Code, term of authorization, maximum par value of the capital increase, issue price and power to grant bonus shares pursuant to Article L. 3332-21 of the French Labor Code. - Authorization to be granted to the Board of Directors with a view to issuing equity warrants ("BSA"), warrants to subscribe for and/or purchase new and/or existing shares ("BSAANE") and/or redeemable warrants to subscribe for and/or purchase new and/or existing shares ("BSAAR") without preferential subscription rights to a specific category of persons, maximum par value of the capital increase, term of the authorization and exercise price. - Amendment to Article 14 of the bylaws to allow the introduction of a system of staggered director appointments. - Authorization to be granted to the Board of Directors to bring the Company bylaws into compliance with statutory and regulatory provisions. - Powers for formalities.